ccao-data/people/.gitlab/issue_templates/onboarding-internal.md

 Interns may work up to 20 hours per week and are encouraged to do so.
 Working 15 hours or less may limit the assignments you receive, as most of our departmental projects require a significant time investment.
 Intern schedules and certain events are tracked on a shared calendar (the Data Department calendar).

-- [ ] Email your preferred schedule to [Samantha Simpson](mailto:samantha.simpson@cookcountyil.gov).
+- [ ] Email your preferred schedule to [Nicole Jardine](mailto:nicole.jardine@cookcountyil.gov) and [Dan Snow](mailto:daniel.snow@cookcountyil.gov).
 Include the days and times you will be working and the date of your last day.
 Subject: 'YOUR NAME - Internship Hours'

 During the first week of employment, interns _may_ need to manually record their hours on a paper timesheet which is turned in at the end of the week.
 The timesheet can be found [here :page_facing_up:](/forms/internship/intern-time-sheet.pdf).
 After the first week, interns will use the Cook County Time system to track their hours.
 Visit [this page](https://www.cookcountyil.gov/cct) and click **Dashboard Login** to access CCT. **We recommend that you create a recurring calendar event to remind you to clock in and out.**